 Sand is heavier than water and therefore serves as a better weight.
 If your ladder does not have the provision for filling in the sand, then you can fill plastic boxes/bottles with sand.
-Make sure you secure the mouth of the container to prevent any spill out.
+Make sure you secure the mouth of the container to prevent any spill-out.
 Tie the sand-filled container at the bottom of the ladder by suspending it with a nylon rope.
 The only drawback of using sand as the weight is an accidental spill/leak.

 The downside of using sand as weights is it will make the swimming pool muddy, and cleaning up will be tiresome.
 The only solution is that if you notice the sand leaking, immediately vacuum it and fix the leak.
 Another way to avoid this mishap is to get pool-filter sand.
-This type of sand is easy to filter in case of a leak, thereby preventing the swimming pool from getting muddy.
+This type of sand is easy to filter in case of a leak, preventing the swimming pool from getting muddy.

 You can also consider making use of vinyl-coated weights that are used for underwater aerobics.
 Comparatively, coated weights are better than other metal exposed ones since they have very high chances of rusting.
-Similar to the water/sandbags, tie these to the ladder with the help of a nylon rope, and your ladder will not go anywhere when submerged in water.
+Like the water/sandbags, tie these to the ladder with the help of a nylon rope, and your ladder will not go anywhere when submerged in water.

 Ensure you tightly close the opening and suspend the box from the ladder to prevent the ladder from floating.
-One main difficulty with using pea gravel as weights is that if it leaks into the swimming pool and gets caught in the pool filter or automatic cleaner, then it will cause a lot of damage that may or may not be repairable.
+One main difficulty with using pea gravel as weights is that if it leaks into the swimming pool and gets caught in the pool filter or automatic cleaner, it will cause a lot of damage that may or may not be repairable.

 In the case of an emergency, you can always use whatever is available and viable at that point.
 For a more permanent option switching to a heavy-duty pool step or a pool ladder with filling holes should be considered.
-If that is not an option for you, then doing proper research before making your DIY weight in terms of endurance and resilient products to use in making these weights is a smart way to go about doing it.
+If that is not an option for you, then doing proper research before making your DIY weight in terms of endurance and resilient products to use in making these weights is an intelligent way to go about doing it.